Winner and loser culture: Characteristics

-A 2014 study in the Sociological Review which dealt with emotional reactions contextualized through the lens of academia by analyzing distinctions in emotional response to academia.
+A 2014 study in the Sociological Review examined emotional reactions contextualized through the lens of academia by analyzing distinctions in emotional response to academia.
 The study found that emotional bonds can be damaged by mismanaged emotions as a result in competition culture, and that structurally, mismanaged emotions based on perceived stress from a competition culture can have negative impact on an individual and those around them.

-In a 2014 sociological study of a computer competition where motivation was measured after examining the competitive culture around getting into and participating in the computer competition.
-Findings found that students that performed well in competition (“winners”) were more likely to seek out and participate in other competitions.
+In a 2014 sociological study of a computer competition where motivation was measured after examining the competitive culture around getting into and participating in the computer competition, findings found that students that performed well in competition ("winners") were more likely to seek out and participate in other competitions.

-One advertising narrative in consumer culture is that gambling can transform a loser into a winner, and that state sponsored games such as the lottery are worthwhile for uplifting some people in communities.
+One advertising narrative in consumer culture is that gambling can transform a loser into a winner, and that state-sponsored games such as the lottery are worthwhile for uplifting some people in communities.
 Many individuals in democratic societies personally identify with their political party of choice.
 In various ways after an election, people who supported the elected party may feel and get treatment as winners, while supporters of the party which lost the vote may feel like losers.

 The success of a social media platform depends on a small number of Internet celebrities encouraging online activities from a large mass of other contributors.
 One perspective of social media design is that there is a class of users who contribute to the platform to the benefit of others but not themselves, and that such contributors are losers in this scheme.